Gelfand-Tsetlin polytopes and random contractions away from the limiting shapes: The global asymptotic behaviour

 \section{The global asymptotic behaviour}

 In this section we examine the global asymptotic behaviours of $\LL$, $\EE$ and $\OO$, defined in section \ref{sectdsogtp}.
 The analysis here is analogous to that given in Duse and Metcalfe, \cite{Duse15a}, for discrete interlaced Gelfand-Tsetlin patterns, and many of the methods and results are similar.
 However, it is still necessary to carry out the analysis in this context as understanding the global asymptotic behaviour is an essential first step to identifying natural regions in which universal local asymptotic behaviours can occur.
+Unless otherwise stated, only the following assumptions are required in this section: \begin{itemize} \item $\mu$ is a probability measure on $\R$ with compact support, $\supp(\mu) \subset [a,b]$ with $\{a,b\} \subset \supp(\mu)$, and $(\chi,\eta) \in [a,b] \times [0,1]$ is fixed. \item Assume that $b > a$ to avoid that degenerate case where $\mu$ is a single atom of mass 1.
+This implies that $\mu[\{\chi\}] \in [0,1)$. \end{itemize}